About the Swedish fiscal policy framework

 Surplus target for the entire general government sector

 Under the Budget Act, the Government must propose a net lending target for the general government sector.
 In 2007, the Riksdag established that the surplus target for net lending is to amount to 1 per cent of GDP on average over a business cycle.
 From fiscal year 2019, this target will change to one third of a per cent of GDP on average over a business cycle.
 An established surplus target applies until further notice, but is reviewed every other electoral period.

-Monitoring of the surplus target has been strengthened in the new framework as it focuses more clearly on a comparison of the surplus target and structural net lending.
+Monitoring of the surplus target focuses on a comparison of the surplus target and structural net lending.
 Structural net lending is an estimation of how large net lending would be if it was not affected by the economic situation or one-off effects in fiscal policy.

 Each year, the Government must give an account of the development of the consolidated gross debt, which is to be presented in the Spring Fiscal Policy Bill.
 If the consolidated gross debt deviates by more than 5 per cent of GDP, the Government must present a communication to the Riksdag explaining the cause of the deviation and how it will be managed.
 This communication must be presented at the same time as the Spring Fiscal Policy Bill is presented to the Riksdag.